rkilchmn/frontac24/README.md

 ## FEATURE: Default the last wo costing account rather than the last bank account in mfg
 ## BUGFIX: Email using Dear <first name> rather than Dear <last name>
+## FEATURE: Running total for bank payments/deposits
+In FA, one enters each line item in a bank payment/deposit and FA sums up the lines and the result is the total of the bank payment/deposit.

+In BF, one enters the total of the bank payment/deposit and as each new line item is entered, the remaining amount to complete the payment/deposit is shown.
+This is preferred because usually the total amount of the payment/deposit is known but multiple line item amounts may not be known in advance, so BF helps calculate them out as the line items are entered (such as allocating the payment between two dimensions, for example).